-The Faribault/Martin County Transit Board's written responses to the internal control findings identified in our audit have been included in the Schedule of Findings and Recommendations.
-We did not audit the Transit Board's responses and, accordingly, we express no opinion on them.
+The Faribault/Martin County Transit Board's response to the internal control finding identified in our audit is described in the Corrective Action Plan.
+The Transit Board's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.